elmtree-askmo/cloudcannon-app/content/learn/health-studies/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them.md

 url: /learn/health-studies/questions/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them
 score: -1.0
 related_article1:
-    id: 168783
+    id: 168788
-    title: What is the impact of scar tissue on lung elasticity and how does it affect tidal volume?
+    title: >-
+        What are the main causes and triggers of asthma, and how do they lead to an asthma attack?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-impact-of-scar-tissue-on-lung-elasticity-and-how-does-it-affect-tidal-volume
+    url: /learn/health-studies/questions/what-are-the-main-causes-and-triggers-of-asthma-and-how-do-they-lead-to-an-asthma-attack
 related_article2:
-    id: 168786
+    id: 168795
-    title: What are the primary causes and modes of transmission for Tuberculosis (TB)?
+    title: >-
+        Explain the process of oxygen exchange in the alveoli and the importance of membrane thickness.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-causes-and-modes-of-transmission-for-tuberculosis-tb
+    url: /learn/health-studies/questions/explain-the-process-of-oxygen-exchange-in-the-alveoli-and-the-importance-of-membrane-thickness
 related_article3:
-    id: 168793
+    id: 168794
-    title: Discuss the causes and symptoms of emphysema and its effects on the alveoli.
+    title: >-
+        What factors affect the ventilation rate and how do respiratory conditions influence oxygen intake and tidal volume?
     subject: Health Studies
-    url: /learn/health-studies/questions/discuss-the-causes-and-symptoms-of-emphysema-and-its-effects-on-the-alveoli
+    url: /learn/health-studies/questions/what-factors-affect-the-ventilation-rate-and-how-do-respiratory-conditions-influence-oxygen-intake-and-tidal-volume
 related_article4:
-    id: 168787
+    id: 168794
-    title: Identify the common symptoms of Tuberculosis and explain how they affect the body.
+    title: >-
+        What factors affect the ventilation rate and how do respiratory conditions influence oxygen intake and tidal volume?
     subject: Health Studies
-    url: /learn/health-studies/questions/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body
+    url: /learn/health-studies/questions/what-factors-affect-the-ventilation-rate-and-how-do-respiratory-conditions-influence-oxygen-intake-and-tidal-volume
 related_article5:
-    id: 168796
+    id: 168795
-    title: What is the role of mucus production in the respiratory system and how does overproduction affect individuals with asthma?
+    title: >-
+        Explain the process of oxygen exchange in the alveoli and the importance of membrane thickness.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-role-of-mucus-production-in-the-respiratory-system-and-how-does-overproduction-affect-individuals-with-asthma
+    url: /learn/health-studies/questions/explain-the-process-of-oxygen-exchange-in-the-alveoli-and-the-importance-of-membrane-thickness
 ---

 &nbsp;